ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 In a real production configuration, I personally prefer to use the issuer URI as it offers most configuration via a single configuration property.
 This will issue a network call to the discovery document when the application starts, so when testing in an environment where Azure AD is not reachable, this will cause the application to crash.
-This is where the jwk URI can save the day.
+This is where the JWK URI can save the day.

 # The Angular Part